PrashantMohta/ModdingDocs/Satchel/BetterMenus/better-menus.md

     {
         //Create a new MenuRef if it's not null MenuRef ??= new Menu(
-                    "My Mod Name", //the title of the menu screen, it will appear on the top center of the screen new Element[]
+                    name: "My Mod Name", //the title of the menu screen, it will appear on the top center of the screen
+                    elements: new Element[]
                     {
                         //add elements here
                     }